Fitzonreee/mws-projects/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+## For Project Reviewer

+1. Make sure you have the Sails server running on Port 1337
+2. You'll need to `npm install` from the root of the folder
+3. Run `gulp sync` from the root as well and the app should fire up with BrowserSync on `localhost:8000`

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.